openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 * `Vagrant`_ 1.6.5 or later.

-* A Network File System (NFS) client, if your operating system does not include one.
-Devstack uses VirtualBox Guest Editions to share folders through NFS.
+* An NFS (network file system) client, if your operating system does not include one.
+NFS allows devstack and fullstack virtual machines to share a common file system with host computers.

 .. include:: ../../../links/links.rst